vmware-tanzu-labs/tanzu-validated-solutions/src/solution-workbooks/Deploy Multi-site Spring application using Tanzu Data on TAS.md

 By incorporating these features, Tanzu Data Services offer a comprehensive and reliable disaster recovery solution that enhances overall efficiency and service quality for organizations across various sectors.

-### Tanzu RabbitMQ
+### VMware Tanzu RabbitMQ

 Tanzu RabbitMQ will exist in both Region 1 and Region 2.
 It can move, exchange and publish data between multiple regions to ensure data is seamlessly replicated for data recovery, ensuring no data loss even in case of any failovers.

-### Tanzu GemFire
+### VMware Tanzu GemFire

 Tanzu GemFire is significant for achieving low-latency in-memory data access.

-### Tanzu Postgress
+### VMware Tanzu Postgress

 Tanzu Postgres establishes dedicated instances of Postgres databases and supports distributed high-availability (HA) systems.

-## Tanzu Application Service
+## Tanzu Platform for Cloud Foundry (formerly known as Tanzu Application Service)

-Deploying a multi-site application integrated with VMware Tanzu Data on Tanzu Application Service (TAS) ensures high availability and effective disaster recovery for applications through several key features ensuring business continuity, and reliable service with robust disaster recovery capabilities.
+Deploying a multi-site application integrated with VMware Tanzu Data on Tanzu Platform for Cloud Foundry ensures high availability and effective disaster recovery for applications through several key features ensuring business continuity, and reliable service with robust disaster recovery capabilities.

 ## Architecture

 ![Reference-architecture](./img/multi-site-spring-app/app-01.png)

-## Deploy the multi-site Spring and .NET application using Tanzu Data Services on TAS
+## Deploy the multi-site Spring and .NET application using Tanzu Data Services on Tanzu Platform for Cloud Foundry

-1. Install the **Tanzu Data tiles** on TAS.
-This will install **Tanzu RabbitMQ, Tanzu GemFire** and **Taznu Postgres** automatically.
+1. Install the **VMware Tanzu Data tiles** on Tanzu Platform for Cloud Foundry.
+For this scenario, we will install the following tiles- **VMware Tanzu RabbitMQ, VMware Tanzu GemFire** and **VMware Taznu Postgres**.

-2. Create services for **Tanzu RabbitMQ**, **Tanzu Gemfire** and **Tanzu Postgres**, and validate service status.
+2. Create services for **VMware Tanzu RabbitMQ**, **VMware Tanzu GemFire** and **VMware Tanzu Postgres**, and validate service status.

    <!-- /* cSpell:disable */ -->